develer-staff/cutecom-ng/README.md

 # Cutecom-ng #

-Cutecom-ng is a graphical serial port terminal running on Linux/Mac OSX and Windows, written in Qt5
+Cutecom-ng is a graphical serial port terminal,<br>
+&nbsp;&nbsp;running on Linux/Mac OSX and Windows,<br>
+&nbsp;&nbsp;written in Qt5

 ## Features

- - a readline-like history of sent commands
+ - readline-like history for sent commands
- - splittable terminal window for easy output browsing
+ - splittable terminal window for easy browsing
- - a handy search feature
+ - handy search feature
  - configurable end of line char
  - binary or text-mode dump file
- - XModem File transfer
+ - XModem file transfer
- - more to come... contributions welcome ;-)
+ - more to come... contributions welcome :smiley:

 ## Installation

 **download the zip**

+*TODO*

 **OR**